-Backpacking in Kootenay National Park is usually associated with the Rockwall Trail, one of the most popular routes in the Canadian Rockies.
-The Rockwall is a multi-day trek through the interior of Kootenay National Park, and it is a wonderful backpack.
+Backpacking in Kootenay National Park is usually associated with the Rockwall Trail, one of the most popular hiking adventures in the Canadian Rockies.
+The Rockwall is a multi-day trek through the interior of Kootenay National Park, and it is a wonderful backpack that highlights the beauty of hiking tours in British Columbia.
 However if you are short on time, there are shorter overnight backpacking trails in Kootenay National Park that take you to places along the Rockwall Trail and nearby, so you can make the most of the time you have in Kootenay National Park.

 The Best Kootenay National Park Backpacking Trails